williamsdarian/ebayInventoryApp/README.md

 **To run this application, make sure you have node installed on your machine. **

-Download the repository
+-Download the repository

-Install npm: apt install npm
+-Install npm: apt install npm

-Create a package json for the app: npm init
+-Create a package json for the app: npm init

-**At the least, make sure you save the name from your program** Install the Express Package: npm install express Install multer: npm install multer
+**At the least, make sure you save the name from your program**

+-Install the Express Package: npm install express

+-Install multer: npm install multer

-Start up the server: node server.js
+-Start up the server: node server.js
-View in browser at http://localhost:3000

-Once installed, open a terminal console on your machine and navigate to the directiry these files are stored in.
+-Once installed, open a terminal console on your machine and navigate to the directiry these files are stored in.

-Make sure you have server.js pointed to the correct file paths for your directory.
+-Make sure you have server.js pointed to the correct file paths for your directory.

-run using command "node server.js"
+-run using command "node server.js"

+-View in browser at http://localhost:3000